Early Decision & Early Action FAQ

 If admitted Early Action, students have until May 1 to submit their deposits.
 Early Action is non-binding, and students can apply to other colleges and universities.

 What are the admit rates for each round?

-For the Class of 2020 (entering the fall of 2016), the overall admit rate was 15.8%.
+For the Class of 2023 (entering the fall of 2019), the overall admit rate is expected to be approximately 14%.
 By round, the admit rates were as follows:

 Note: These admit rates are a reflection of the size and the relative depth and talent of each pool.

 Do Early Decision applicants receive preferential treatment in the admission process?

 Our evaluation criteria will be the same for Early Decision, Early Action, and Regular Action.
 However, the admission committee will note that Early Decision applicants have selected Colorado College as their top choice college.
 For students who are clearly competitive in the applicant pool, Early Decision applicants will be admitted in slightly higher percentages than Early Action applicants.